teamhola/website/README.md

 Our production server should sync with the `built` branch in this repo.

-For our tech team members, you should be able to use `hexo d` to deploy to that branch.
+For our tech team members, you should be able to use `hexo g && hexo d` to deploy to that branch.

 ## Legal